moorepants/eme134/content/pages/syllabus.rst

    effort", "needs improvement", "meets expectations" for each objective.
 You may turn in your homework a second time and any "needs improvements" can be raised to "meets expectations".
 You cannot resubmit your homework if you received a "little or no effort" on any item.
+The lowest homework grade will be dropped.
 Labs
    Computational assignments will be due approximately every other week.
    Students will be in groups of two and will submit a lab report detailing